feliun/revolut/README.md

 This is a wrapper for [the Revolut API](https://revolutdev.github.io/business-api/#introduction)

+**WARNING**: this API has not yet been released by Revolut.
+Testing for this wrapper is WIP.
+Some use examples of this wrapper could be found (here)[https://github.com/feliun/revolut/tree/master/playground];

 This NodeJS APIs is helpful because:

 1. it hides revolut urls from you
 2. Configuration is injected on startup and used everywhere in a transparent way
 3. It applies validation on input messages
 4. It exposes an API based on promises